 The following chart and table help illustrate some of the risks of investing in the Fund by showing changes in the Fund's performance from year to year.
-The bar chart shows the annual total returns of the Institutional Class of the Fund, before taxes, in each full calendar year since inception of the Institutional Class.
-Because the expenses vary across share classes, the performance of the Institutional Class may vary from the other share classes.
-Below the bar chart are the best and worst returns of the Institutional Class for a calendar quarter during the full calendar-year periods covered by the bar chart.
-The performance table following the bar chart shows the Fund's average annual total returns for the Institutional, Advisor, Premier, Retirement and Retail classes over the applicable one-year, five-year, ten-year and since-inception periods ended December 31, 2022, and how those returns compare to those of the Fund's benchmark index.
-After-tax performance is shown only for Institutional Class shares, and after-tax returns for the other classes of shares will vary from the after-tax returns presented for Institutional Class shares.
+The bar chart shows the annual total returns of Class R6 of the Fund, before taxes, in each full calendar year since inception of Class R6.
+Because the expenses vary across share classes, the performance of Class R6 may vary from the other share classes.
+Below the bar chart are the best and worst returns of Class R6 for a calendar quarter during the full calendar-year periods covered by the bar chart.
+The performance table following the bar chart shows the Fund's average annual total returns for Class A, Class I, Premier Class, Class R6 and Retirement Class over the applicable one-year, five-year, ten-year and since-inception periods ended December 31, 2023, and how those returns compare to those of the Fund's benchmark index.
+In accordance with new regulatory requirements, the Fund has selected the Bloomberg U.S. Aggregate Bond Index, which represents a broad measure of market performance, and is generally representative of the market sectors or types of investments in which the Fund invests.
+After-tax performance is shown only for Class R6 shares, and after-tax returns for the other classes of shares will vary from the after-tax returns presented for Class R6 shares.